 The small downside to this is that narrow filters cannot be used at 70.455 MHz because they would be very expensive.
-Sienna uses a 15 kHz roofing filter standard, but also has an optional 5 kHz filter, which provides excellent performance when combined with the many filters available at the 2nd and 3rd IF.
+Sienna uses a 4.5 kHz roofing filter standard, which provides excellent performance when combined with the many filters available at the 2nd and 3rd IF.